AlexxIT/go2rtc/README.md

 1. MSE stream (fMP4 over WebSocket)
 2. Camera snapshots in MP4 format (single frame), can be sent to [Telegram](https://github.com/AlexxIT/go2rtc/wiki/Snapshot-to-Telegram)
-3. MP4 "file stream" - bad format for streaming because of high start delay.
+3. HTTP progressive streaming (MP4 file stream) - bad format for streaming because of high start delay.
 This format doesn't work in all Safari browsers, but go2rtc will automatically redirect it to HLS/fMP4 it this case.

 API examples: